Delivered Duty Unpaid

 Flexibility:

-Buyers can select their preferred customs brokers or freight forwarders to handle clearance procedures, providing flexibility in managing the import process under DDU terms.
+Buyers are allowed to hire their customs brokers or freight forwarders to undertake the clearance formalities, hence permitting flexibility in the management of import under DDU terms.

 Direct Control:

-By assuming responsibility for customs clearance and import duties, buyers have direct oversight and control over the clearance process, ensuring compliance with regulations and requirements as defined by Incoterm DDU.
+By accepting responsibility for customs clearance and import duties, therefore, buyers have direct oversight and control of the actual clearing process to ensure that regulations and requirements by Incoterm DDU are met.

 Local Expertise:

-Buyers can leverage local knowledge and expertise to navigate customs procedures efficiently, potentially reducing delays and minimizing the risk of compliance issues, which is particularly beneficial in DDU international shipping.
+Buyers can make use of local knowledge and expertise to move through customs procedures efficiently, which may minimize some delays while lowering the risk of compliance issues, an added advantage over DDU international shipping.

 Cons of DDU for the Buyer: